-Students must obtain prior approval from the Superintendent before selling, posting, circulating, or distributing any copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
+Students must obtain prior written approval from the Superintendent before selling, posting, circulating, or distributing any copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
 To be considered, any non-school material must include the name of the sponsoring person or organization.
-Approval will be granted or denied within two school days.
+Approval will be granted or denied within one week (7 days).
+A student may appeal a decision in accordance with policy FNG(LOCAL).